Close Menu

 Plank

-(Remember that you can combine cardio and strength exercises for a more balanced routine)
+(Keep in mind that you can mix cardio and strength training for a more balanced workout.)

 **2. Decide Your Work and Rest Times**